 Body Polish vs Body Scrub: What is the Difference?

 Though many regard body polish and body scrub synonymous, they differ in their purpose.
 Body scrub exfoliates dead skin cells off the body with oils and coarse exfoliants, increasing blood flow.
-While body polish also increases blood flow, it generates fresh skin cells in the body, while simultaneously moisturizing the skin with various oils and a typically more buttery texture.
+While body polishing treatments also increases blood flow, it generates fresh skin cells in the body, while simultaneously moisturizing the skin with various oils and a typically more buttery texture.

 Additionally, body polish treatments are used to prepare skin for tanning but body scrubs prevent the risk of tanning.